pmcgrenery/WxBrief/README.md

 [Leaflet Providers](https://github.com/leaflet-extras/leaflet-providers).
 This code was downloaded and included in the project as per the documentation instructions.
 This code was used to simplify the addition of Mapbox map tiles to the Leaflet map.

-[Codepen slide in menu](https://codepen.io/gvissing/pen/oxBJEz).
-The code on this codepen was used to create the slide in menu.
+[Codepen slide-in menu](https://codepen.io/gvissing/pen/oxBJEz).
+The code on this Codepen was used to create the slide-in menu.

 [StackOverflow access-control-allow-origin](https://stackoverflow.com/questions/28359730/google-place-api-no-access-control-allow-origin-header-is-present-on-the-req/40009466).
 Code from this post was used to overcome Access-Control-Allow-Origin issues with the SIGMET API calls.